CodingMinds/world_simulator/Readme.md

  * the name of the environment (default: unknown)
  * possibility to define the initial start position of the agents (default: yes)
+ * initial fitness (default: 1000)
+ * fitness reduction if agent has not moved (default: 1)
+ * fitness reduction if target section is blocked (default: 3)
+ * fitness reduction if target section is staffed (default: 3)
+ * fitness reduction if agent has moved (default: 2)

 All this options can changed on runtime if you are connected with the control port.
 The following command snippet show the active options and